hyundai-robotics/doc-hi6-operation/book.md

       <td style="text-align:left">
         <img src="../../../_assets/c7.png" alt/>
       </td>
-      <td style="text-align:left">[Set up]: You can set the user environment using the system menu of the
+      <td style="text-align:left">[system]: You can set the user environment using the system menu of the
         program.</td>
     </tr>
     <tr>